johnwmillr/LyricsGenius/README.md

 [![PyPI version](https://badge.fury.io/py/lyricsgenius.svg)](https://pypi.org/project/lyricsgenius/)
 [![Python version](https://img.shields.io/badge/python-3.x-brightgreen.svg)](https://pypi.org/project/lyricsgenius/)

-`lyricsgenius` provides a simple interface for the song, artist, and lyrics data stored on [Genius.com](https://www.genius.com).
+`lyricsgenius` provides a simple interface to the song, artist, and lyrics data stored on [Genius.com](https://www.genius.com).

 ## Setup
 Before using this package you'll need to sign up for a (free) account that authorizes access to [the Genius API](http://genius.com/api-clients).
 The Genius account provides a `client_access_token` that is required by the package.
 See the [Usage section](https://github.com/johnwmillr/LyricsGenius#usage) below for examples.